Frans Timmermans: Personal life

 Timmermans has married twice, having two children in his first marriage, a daughter (born 1986) and a son (born 1989).
 Timmermans remarried in 2000 to Irene Timmermans; he and his second wife have a son (born 2004) and a daughter (born 2006).
+After returning from Brussels in 2023, he moved back to his birthplace of Maastricht.
+He is a fan of AS Roma.
+Timmermans has talked about his struggle with morbid obesity in interviews.
+He said that he had his weight under control until around 2015, after which he was no longer able to control his eating behaviour.
+His condition remained manageable under the assistance of medical specialists and medicine, but it deteriorated following his 2023 move back to the Netherlands.
+In October 2024, he underwent gastric bypass surgery.

 In 2021, he appeared on the Time 100, Time's annual list of the 100 most influential people in the world and was named one of the 28 most influential people in Europe (in the "Doers" category) by Politico Europe.